cosmos/sdk-tutorials/starport-scavenge/tutorial/04-starport-serve.md

 # Starting our application

-Let's follow the commands of running our application and you should see the following output:
+Let's follow the commands to run our application.

 ```bash
 $ cd scavenge